 - professional associations, see paragraph 11.5

 - representational trade associations, see paragraph 11.15

 - other public interest bodies, that is, bodies with aims that are in the public domain and are of a political, religious, patriotic, philosophical, philanthropic or civic nature, see section 12

 - organisations that are made up of other qualifying organisations, the supply of membership by umbrella organisations is exempt provided their objects fall within the same heading as their member bodies, payments covered by the exemption would include affiliation fees or similar levies

 Not all supplies by these bodies will qualify for exemption, those that do are described in section 13.

 Persons who are registered for VAT who also make exempt supplies cannot deduct all the related input tax in most circumstances.
-You will find more about this in paragraph 3.3 and Notice 706 Partial exemption.
+You will find more about this in paragraph 3.3 and Partial exemption (VAT Notice 706).

 11.2 Restricting the membership of a professional association or learned society to individuals